Recap: Doctor Who S14 E3 "The Deadly Assassin"

 details of Time Lord society are revealed

 for the first time: the 13 regeneration limit, the political system, the chapter houses (Prydonian, Arcalian, etc.), the swanky Time Lord regalia and their giant hats, the Sash and Key of Rassilon, the Eye of Harmony, and the Matrix.
-The story also introduced recurring villain Borusa and, perhaps most notably, mentioned Rassilon for the first time.
+The story also introduced the Doctor's mentor Borusa and, perhaps most notably, mentioned Rassilon for the first time.
 Bernard Horsfall (last seen as the Time Lord who sentenced the Doctor to exile in "The War Games

 This story is also known for having no companions.
 Ultimately, this proved the companion's use as The Watson